AlexSmith11/FullCalendarScheduler/documentthing.md

 // cachedNode = a node that has been taken out of the event or invite arrays due to it overunning 5pm
 // cachedNodeDiff = length of time of a cached event (cachedNodeDiff = len of event)

+// First need to rename object parameter names so they work with the calendar plugin

+// Then need to remove dupes

+// Then sort
+just a simple sort via object start param

+// Then we start validation on event timings
 // This is for the individual event or invite arrays.
 Once gone through one of the conditions, add to main array. if (node2(start) < node1(end)) {                                    // Loop over events -> true if the next node starts before current one ends node1(end) - node2(start) = nodeConflictDiff                      // We reschedule for after the currrent node